cqframework/knartwork/README.md

 First, build:

-	ng build # to build your local copy with any local changes
+	npm run build # to build your local copy with any local changes

-Then, assuming you've already familiar with [Docker](https://www.docker.com) awesomeness and have it installed, plop the build into a wicked-fast [nginx](http://nginx.org) web server container using the including Dockerfile with:
+Then, assuming you've already familiar with [Docker](https://www.docker.com) and have it installed, you can plop the build into wicked-fast [nginx](http://nginx.org) web server image for multiple platforms using the including Dockerfile with:

-	docker build -t p3000/knartwork:latest . # though you probably want your own repo and tag strings :)
+	docker buildx build --platform linux/arm64,linux/amd64 -t p3000/knartwork:latest . # use your own repo and tag strings :)

 ## Production Deployment